miquido/conduit-connector-elasticsearch/README.md

 # Conduit Connector Elasticsearch

 ## General
-The Elasticsearch plugin is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
+The Elasticsearch plugin is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
 It currently provides only destination Elasticsearch connector, allowing for using it as a destination in a Conduit pipeline.

 ## How to build it